Eugen Weidmann: Arrest

 Officers from the Sûreté, led by a young inspector named Primborgne, eventually tracked Weidmann to the villa from a business card left at Lesobre's office.
 Arriving at his home, Weidmann found two officers waiting for him.
 Inviting them in, he then turned and fired three times at them with a pistol.
-Although they were unarmed, the wounded Sûreté men managed to wrestle Weidmann down, knocking him unconscious with a hammer that happened to be nearby.
+Although they were unarmed, the wounded Sûreté men managed to wrestle Weidmann down and knocked him unconscious with a hammer, which happened to be nearby.

-Weidmann was a highly co-operative prisoner, confessing to all his murders, including that of de Koven, the only one for which he expressed regret.
-He is reported to have said tearfully: "She was gentle and unsuspecting ...
+Weidmann, a highly cooperative prisoner, confessed to all his murders, including that of de Koven, the only one for which he expressed regret.
+He is reported to have said tearfully: "She was gentle and unsuspecting. ...
 When I reached for her throat, she went down like a doll."

 The murder trial of Weidmann, Million, Blanc and Tricot in Versailles in March 1939 was the biggest since that of Henri Désiré Landru, the modern-day "Bluebeard", 18 years earlier.
-One of Weidmann's lawyers, Vincent de Moro-Giafferi, had previously defended Landru.
+One of Weidmann's lawyers, Vincent de Moro-Giafferi, had defended Landru.
 Also present was the French novelist Colette, who was engaged by Paris-Soir to write an essay on Weidmann.

-Weidmann and Million received the death-sentence while Blanc received a jail sentence of twenty months and Tricot was acquitted.
+Weidmann and Million received the death sentence, Blanc received a prison sentence of twenty months and Tricot was acquitted.
 Million's sentence was later commuted to life imprisonment.

 Execution

-On 17 June 1939, Weidmann was beheaded outside the prison Saint-Pierre in Versailles.
-The "hysterical behavior" by spectators was so scandalous that French President Albert Lebrun immediately banned all future public executions.
+On 17 June 1939, Weidmann was beheaded by chief executioner Jules-Henri Desfourneaux outside the prison Saint-Pierre in Versailles.
+The "hysterical behaviour" by spectators was so scandalous that French President Albert Lebrun immediately banned all future public executions.
 (Executions by guillotine continued out of public view until the last such execution, of Hamida Djandoubi on 10 September 1977.)

 Christopher Lee, who was then seventeen years old, witnessed the event.
-Nearly half a century later, he portrayed headsman Charles-Henri Sanson in a 1989 French TV drama about the French Revolution, in which his character made prolific use of the device.
+Footage of the execution with him in the frame was eventually restored and used in Faces of Death 3.
+Nearly half a century later, he portrayed headsman Charles-Henri Sanson in a 1989 French TV drama about the French Revolution, in which his character made frequent use of the device.